-EcoVadis Rating is evidence-based, which requires companies to provide formalized, recent, and pre-existing documentation that serves as a reliable element of the company’s sustainability management system.
+EcoVadis Rating is evidence-based, requiring companies to provide formalized, recent, and pre-existing documentation that is a reliable element of the company’s sustainability management system.
 Since credible supporting documents are critical to the assessment, EcoVadis has a rigorous, multi-faceted program to verify the integrity of the evidence.

 The following documents will not be considered as evidence and will not be accepted:

 - Documents (commitments, actions, and reporting) created solely for satisfying the EcoVadis questionnaire;

 - Documents copied from another organization or online sources without reasonable evidence and assurance of implementation;

 - Forged certificates and/or third-party documents (e.g., audit reports).

 Read more about the format and validity period of the supporting documents.